-Before riding this motorcycle, be sure you have read this entire manual up to this point including the section titled "Important Safety Information (Pg.
-7-9) & Before Riding (Pg.
-16)".
+Before riding this motorcycle, be sure you have read this entire manual up to this point including the section titled "Important Safety Information" (Pg.
+7-9) and "Before Riding" (Pg.
+16).

 Even if you have ridden other motorcycles in the past, take time to get familiar with the way the motorcycle works and handles.
-Always practice in a safe are until you have built your skill level to a point at which it is safe to ride.
+Always practice in a safe area until you have built your skill level to a point at which it is safe to ride.